 Our cognitive abilities can change significantly with age.
 Short-term memory increases to 25 years and remains in the same state until about 35 years, and then gradually deteriorates.
-But the amount of long-term memory reaches a maximum in 70 years – perhaps this is due to the fact that now people study longer and better, they have to read more, and the elderly can now lead a more fulfilling life.
+But the amount of long-term memory reaches a maximum in 70 years – perhaps this is because now people study longer and better, they have to read more, and the elderly can now lead a more fulfilling life.

 However, many people’s memory decreases with age, this may be due to both genetic factors and lifestyle, the intensity of intellectual activity, nutrition, physical activity.